Configure Intel Wireless FEC Accelerators using SR-IOV FEC operator

 drainSkip: true

-4. The SriovFecClusterConfig must be provided with spec.drainSkip: True to avoid node draining.
+5. The SriovFecClusterConfig or SriovVrbClusterConfig sets the default value spec.drainSkip: True to avoid node draining.

-5. Create and apply a SriovFecClusterConfig custom resource using the above examples as templates, setting the parameters nodeSelector:kubernetes.io/hostname and acceleratorSelector:pciAddress to select the desired device and configuring vfAmount and numVfBundles as desired.
+6. Create and apply a SriovFecClusterConfig or SriovVrbClusterConfig custom resource using the above examples as templates, setting the parameters nodeSelector:kubernetes.io/hostname and acceleratorSelector:pciAddress to select the desired device and configuring vfAmount and numVfBundles as desired.

 $ kubectl apply -f <sriov-fec-config-file-name>.yaml